-On two separate occasions I had to take a patrol behind enemy lines on a recce mission, which consisted of about 24 men crawling forward to ascertain how many enemy troops were occupying the positions.
+This consisted of about 24 men crawling forward to ascertain how many enemy troops were occupying the positions.
 Once located, we would either engage or report back to HQ.

 On the second occasion, we came under fire from machine guns and the soldier nearest to me was shot in the head.
 The enemy sent up flares, exposing our position, and started to mortar us.
 Having gathered sufficient information, I managed to crawl back 200 yards in open country under continuous fire with the wounded man to our fallback position, from where the soldier was evacuated.

 I was awarded the Military Cross for my actions, with the citation reading, “He showed great powers of leadership and by his coolness and determination, valuable information was gained.
 Throughout he showed a complete disregard for his own safety and was an inspiration to the men under his command.”